-LiteBit currently supports 42 cryptocurrencies, which includes Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Dogecoin (DOGE), and Ripple (XRP).
+LiteBit currently supports more than 90 cryptocurrencies, which includes Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Dogecoin (DOGE), and Ripple (XRP).

 Like other cryptocurrency wallets, you’ll need to pay a blockchain fee when you’re transferring any cryptocurrency outside of your LiteBit crypto wallets.

-- Support Bitcoin (BTC) and over 50 other cryptocurrencies.
+- Support more than 90 cryptocurrencies – including Bitcoin (BTC) and other popular coins.

-- Allow you to buy and sell cryptocurrencies with 9 popular payment methods in Europe.
+- Allow you to buy and sell cryptocurrencies with multiple popular payment methods in Europe.

-- Competitive fees (about 1% – 2% in total) when buying or selling Bitcoin (BTC) with a SEPA transfer or iDEAL.
+- Competitive fees (0.7%) when buying or selling Bitcoin (BTC) with EUR deposited with a SEPA bank transfer.

 Unfortunately, there are some downsides:

-- You’ll pay quite high administration fees if you choose some payment methods (e.g. more than 2% if using SOFORT).
+- You’ll pay an administration fees if you choose some payment methods (e.g., debit card or EPS uberweisung).